 |Property of Roy Export SAS|

 Chaplin was supposed to be best man at Cooke’s wedding in 1934, but failed to show up the day of the nuptials.
-Alistair Cooke's biographer, Nigel Clarke, contends that Chaplin didn't attend because Cooke's bride-to-be was worried that her straight-laced father would be offended by the fact that Paulette was living in sin with Charlie (Clarke said in an interview that this information came from an interview with Ruth Emerson Cooke, whom Alistair divorced in 1944).
+Alistair Cooke's biographer, Nick Clarke, contends that Chaplin didn't attend because Cooke's bride-to-be was worried that her straight-laced father would be offended by the fact that Paulette was living in sin with Charlie (Clarke said in an interview that this information came from an interview with Ruth Emerson Cooke, whom Alistair divorced in 1944).
 Cooke recalls in Six Men that Chaplin promised to come but just never showed up, something he was certainly known to do sometimes.